jekyll/jekyll/docs/_docs/permalinks.md

 ## Flattening pages in \_site on build

-If you want to flatten your pages (pull them out of subfolders) in the `_site` directory when your site builds (similar to posts), add the permalink property of each page's front matter:
+If you want to flatten your pages (pull them out of subfolders) in the `_site` directory when your site builds (similar to posts), add the `permalink` property to the front matter of each page, with no path specified:

 ```
 ---